BC547 Touch Switch Circuit

 A light-touch switch circuit allows you to work with devices by touching it with your fingers.
 The BC547 transistor is used to amplify the touch current to turn on/off lights, relays or lamps automatically.

-- BC547 Transistor → Acts as an electronic switch.
+- BC547 Transistor → Acts as a switch to control charging cut-off.

 Frequently Asked Questions - BC547 Touch Switch Circuit: